pmean/build-website/text/05/metaanalysis.md

 I-squared is bounded above by 100% and values close to 100% represent very high degrees of heterogeneity.

-This measure is preferred to Cochran\'s Q. The problem with Cochran\'s Q, the authors claim, is that it tends to have too little power with a collection of studies with small sample sizes and too much power with a collection of studies with large sample sizes.
+This measure is preferred to Cochran's Q. The problem with Cochran's Q, the authors claim, is that it tends to have too little power with a collection of studies with small sample sizes and too much power with a collection of studies with large sample sizes.
 Values of I-squared equal